 Physics is the study of the structure and interaction of matter and energy, and it plays a role in all aspects of our daily lives.
 As a physics major, you will study laws of mechanics and how objects move; thermal physics, or properties of heat and energy; principles of electricity and magnetism; mathematical methods of physics; physics of the atom and nucleus; quantum mechanics; and statistical physics.

 By majoring in physics at the University of North Texas, you can prepare for a career with aerospace and automobile manufacturers, computer software companies, electrical equipment manufacturers, engineering services firms, and independent research and development laboratories.
 The armed forces, the departments of Defense and Commerce, national laboratories and NASA employ physics graduates in research careers.

 As a physics major, you will have opportunities to work with a faculty member and graduate students on a project.
 You will gain research experience and may receive academic credit.

-Go to http://physics.unt.edu/Undergraduate Studies/ScholarshipOpportunities NOW to see if you are eligible and how to apply!
-Applications for Fall 2016 - Spring 2017 Scholarships are due before 5:00pm CST on March 30, 2016.
+Go to https://physics.unt.edu/forms/scholarship-opportunities NOW to see if you are eligible for a department scholarship and how to apply!
+Applications for Fall 2022 - Spring 2023 Scholarships are due Monday, February 28, 2022 by midnight CST.